bibicollins/vodafone-tech-test/README.md

 ```
 As a Vodafone Customer,
 So that I can make the best purchase,
-I want to access a website to show me their range
+I want to access a website to show me the range of iPhone 8's available

 As an aesthetically minded Vodafone Customer,
 So that I can have the coolest Iphone 8,
 I want to see images of the different colour phones available

+As a big data consumer,
+So that I can download all my apps
+I want to see the data capacity options for the phones

+As a thrifty Vodafone Customer,
+So that I can make the best financial decision,
+I want to see the prices available

+As a curious Vodafone Customer,
+So that I can learn more about what I am purchasing,
+I want to see a description of the phones

+As an unsure Vodafone Customer,
+So that I can make the best decision,
+I want to see the average review rating

 ```